coinbase/chainstorage/README.md

 replicates the changes (i.e. new blocks) on the blockchain, and acts like a distributed file system for the blockchain.

 It aims to provide an efficient and flexible way to access the on-chain data:

-* Efficiency is optimized by storing data in horizontally-scalable storage with a key-value schema.
-At Coinbase's production environment, ChainStorage can serve up to 1,500 blocks per second, enabling teams to build various indexers in a cost-effective manner.
+- Efficiency is optimized by storing data in horizontally-scalable storage with a key-value schema.
+At Coinbase's production environment, ChainStorage can serve up to 1,500 blocks per second, enabling teams to build various indexers cost-effectively.
-* Flexibility is improved by decoupling data interpretation from data ingestion.
-ChainStorage stores the raw data and the parsing is deferred until the data is consumed.
+- Flexibility is improved by decoupling data interpretation from data ingestion.
+ChainStorage stores the raw data, and the parsing is deferred until the data is consumed.
 The parsers are shipped as part of the SDK and run on the consumer side.
-Thanks to the ELT (Extract, Load, Transform) architecture, we can easily iterate on the parser without ingesting the data from blockchain again.
+Thanks to the ELT (Extract, Load, Transform) architecture, we can quickly iterate on the parser without ingesting the data from the blockchain again.

 ## Quick Start